 4. Don’t hide your furry friends!

-If you have pets, make sure you include them on the tenancy application and be sure to include the council registration, whether the pet/s desexed, and as much information as you can.
+If you have pets, make sure you include them on the tenancy application and be sure to include the council registration, whether the pet/s desexed and as much information as you can.
 This information shows you are a responsible pet owner not just for providing it, but by having it on hand which creates peace of mind for the property owner.
 Putting down that you have a dog without any further information about the breed, size, if you intend to keep it inside or outside can slow down the process as these things will need to be confirmed before approving your application and you run the risk of another application with this information on hand being approved before you.
 Bonus tip—I’ve never worked in a real estate office that doesn’t love a photo of your pet included in your application!
 Your pet having a written reference from the vet or puppy preschool etc is pretty cute and a standout move.

 5. Be honest & upfront about your rental history

-Be honest about previous rental history.
+Be honest about your previous rental history.
 The agent or property owner is going to do their own background checks on your rental history anyway and if you have hidden something on your application you don’t have a lot of chance of being approved.
-Had funds deducted from your bond for running out of time and not mowing the lawn at a previous rental?
-There are a lot of things that are understandable and not necessarily damaging to your rental history however if you sign an application saying you have always received full bond return and it isn’t the case the owner or owner’s agent may feel concerned about what else you aren’t being honest about.
+Had funds been deducted from your bond for running out of time and not mowing the lawn at a previous rental?
+There are a lot of things that are understandable and not necessarily damaging to your rental history however if you sign an application saying you have always received a full bond return and it isn’t the case the owner or owner’s agent may feel concerned about what else you aren’t being honest about.